MshlLouis/Whatsapp_Chat_Analyzer/README.md

-# A program to summarize a Whatsapp Chat into a JSON file, display them on a Website and download as an image
+# A program to summarize a Whatsapp Chat into a JSON file, display them on a Website and download as an Image

 ## 1: Requirements